KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_009a_SimpleMaterial.md

 ## New elements for the simple material

 Several new top-level dictionaries have been added to the glTF JSON to define this material.
-The `materials`, `techniques`, `programs` and `shaders` dictionaries map IDs to objects of the following types:
+The `materials`, `techniques`, `programs` and `shaders` dictionaries map IDs to objects of different types.

-- A `material` can be assigned to a `mesh.primitive`, so that the primitive is rendered with this material.
-- A `technique` is the core element for the description of the appearance of rendered objects in a glTF asset.
-It serves as a "template" for `material` objects
-- A `program` is the actual *implementation* of a `technique`.
-It consists of multiple `shader` objects.
-- A `shader` is a basic building block for the implementation of a renderer

 The following subsections will show how these objects are represented in the glTF JSON, based on the simple example material.

 This description is intended to give a first overview of the structure and interdependencies of these elements.
 More details will be given in the sections about [programs and shaders](gltfTutorial_009b_ProgramsShaders.md) and [materials and techniques](gltfTutorial_009c_MaterialsTechniques.md), leading to an example of [an advanced material](gltfTutorial_009d_AdvancedMaterial.md).

 ## The `shaders`